Michaelvvt/EspressiScale/README.md

    cd EspressiScale

 3. **PlatformIO setup in Visual Studio**
-   This project uses PlatformIO in Visual Studio.
    Make sure you have PlatformIO installed in Visual Studio.
+You'll also need espressif platform installed.

 ## Usage
 **Touch controls:**